-\sect{From quantum to semiclassical picture} We now present an intuitive picture of the topologically-induced quantum geometric phenomenology.
-Semiclassically, electrons in band gap insulators can be modeled with an effective non-linear anharmonic oscillator Hamiltonian, ${H = \frac{p^2}{2m} + U(x)}$ with a $\mathcal{I}$-symmetric confining non-linear potential ${U(x) = \frac{1}{2} \kappa x^2 + \frac{1}{4} b x^4}$, where $\kappa$ is an effective spring constant, $\kappa = m\om_0^2$, in which $\om_0$ is a resonant frequency and $b$ quantifies the degree of anharmonicity.
-Notably, ${\kappa ~\propto 1/\langle g_{xx} \rangle = 1/\langle \Delta x^2 \rangle}$~\cite{Onishi2024}, where $\langle \Delta x^2 \rangle$ is a spatial spread of a localized state wavefunction, as representable in terms of Wannier functions~\cite{Marzari1997}.
-From the theory of non-linear anharmonic oscillator discussed in Sec.\ VI of the SM~\cite{SI}, one expects $\chi^{(3)} \propto b/\kappa^4$, by recognizing that, typically, $b \propto \kappa/ \langle g_{xx} \rangle$, explaining the effective scaling of the ${\chi^{(3)} \propto \langle g_{xx} \rangle^2}$ within a full quantum-mechanical treatment.
+\sect{From quantum to semiclassical picture} We now present an intuitive picture of the topologically induced quantum geometric phenomenology.
+Semiclassically, electrons in band gap insulators can be modeled with an effective nonlinear anharmonic oscillator Hamiltonian, ${H = \frac{p^2}{2m_e} + U(x)}$ with a $\mathcal{I}$-symmetric confining nonlinear potential ${U(x) = \frac{1}{2} \kappa x^2 + \frac{1}{4} b x^4}$, where $\kappa$ is an effective spring constant, $\kappa = m_e\om_0^2$, in which $\om_0$ is a resonant frequency and $b$ quantifies the degree of anharmonicity.
+Notably, ${\kappa ~\propto 1/\langle g_{xx} \rangle = 1/\langle \Delta x^2 \rangle}$~\cite{Onishi2024}, where $\langle \Delta x^2 \rangle$ is a spatial spread of a localized state wave function, as representable in terms of Wannier functions~\cite{Marzari1997}.
+From the theory of the nonlinear anharmonic oscillator discussed in Sec.\ VI of the Supplemental Material~\cite{SI}, one expects $\chi^{(3)} \propto b/\kappa^4$, by recognizing that, typically, $b \propto \kappa/ \langle g_{xx} \rangle$, explaining the effective scaling of the ${\chi^{(3)} \propto \langle g_{xx} \rangle^2}$ within a full quantum-mechanical treatment.
 The semiclassical picture, in connection to quantum geometry, further supports the interpretation of our key result.
-Namely, the topological symmetry-indicated winding of the Bloch states in a one-dimensional insulator: (i) induces a geometric spread in the localization of the bounded electrons, which (ii) semiclassically reflects an effective spring constant and its inteplay with anharmonicity.
-The latter determine the non-linear optical response of the driven localized electrons within an anharmonic oscillator picture.
+Namely, the topological symmetry-indicated winding of the Bloch states in a one-dimensional insulator (i) induces a geometric spread in the localization of the bounded electrons, which (ii) semiclassically reflects an effective spring constant and its inteplay with anharmonicity.
+The latter determine the nonlinear optical response of the driven localized electrons within an anharmonic oscillator picture.